 From the summit it is largely ‘all downhill’ for 10km to the finish line at the Standley Chasm café although the highly technical terrain and loose rock remains that makes it a taxing descent through Reveal Saddle and finish arch.

 PUT THE MAPS ON YOUR PHONE: Scan the QR Code above (or CLICK HERE) to download receive the stage 3 map into the Capra app.

 The Malbunka – STAGE 4

-This new Stage 4 covers some great terrain, visiting one of the MacDonnell Ranges’ favourite lookouts before finish at its favourite water hole for a swim.
+A scenic stage that was first raced in 2021, visiting one of the MacDonnell Ranges’ favourite lookouts before finish at its favourite water hole for a swim.

 |Start location:||Ochre Pits – 1hr10mins drive from Alice Springs|

 |Finish location:||Ellery Creek Waterhole – 1hr drive from Alice Springs|